CodeLabsProInc/AGI-GPT/README.md

 ## GPT3.5 ONLY Mode

-If you don't have access to the GPT4 api, this mode will allow you to use Auto-GPT!
+If you don't have access to the GPT4 api, this mode will allow you to use AGI-GPT!

 ```bash
 python -m autogpt --speak --gpt3only